OpenAgenda/oa-public/packages/agenda-portal/README.md

  * **lang**: the main language of your portal
  * **key**: your OpenAgenda account public key ( available in your user settings ).

+**Note**: if the agenda portal is expected to run inside an iframe, answer "Yes" to the corresponding deploy question to activate additional scripts that will communicate with the parent page to adjust iframe height and url updates.
+See the [iframe section below](#iframes) for details.

 Run the deploy command:

     yarn deploy